dfinity/portal/docs/developer-docs/backend/rust/rust-counter.md

-# Incrementing a counter
+# 3: Incrementing a counter

+## Overview

-In this tutorial, you are going to write a dapp that provides a few basic functions to increment a counter and illustrates the persistence of a value.
+In this guide, you are going to write a dapp that provides a few basic functions to increment a counter and illustrates the persistence of a value.

-For this tutorial, the dapp declares a `COUNTER` as a mutable variable to contain a natural number that represents the current value of the counter.
+For this guide, the dapp declares a `COUNTER` as a mutable variable to contain a natural number that represents the current value of the counter.
 This dapp supports the following functions:

 -   The `increment` function updates the current value, incrementing by 1 with no return value.